 Coach Mishkin Berteig introduces the benefits of Agility with two stories of highly responsive teams, and outlines some further reading.
 Agile helps people work more effectively by empowering teams, amplifying learning and eliminating waste.
 Agility teaches the team to modify its own working process over time, always with a view to providing more value to the enterprise while reducing waste.

-Ruby on Rails is in many ways a system in itself.
-But in many, many other ways, Rails exposes, explores, and exploits its connections to Ruby, rather than hiding or disguising them.
 David A. Black, author of the book Ruby for Rails from Manning, shares his thoughts on whether or not Rails developers should take the time to master Ruby.

 What does it mean to be agile?
 Is it unit testing, continuous integration, following XP, Scrum?
 Venkat Subramaniam discusses how to introduce agility into a project in trouble and not currently agile.
 1